 PLEASE SELECT THE MEMBERSHIP CATEGORY BELOW FOR INFORMATION & …

 TV & Radio Simulcast “Hooked: Tracking Heroin’s Hold on Arizona”

-All 33 television stations and 68 radio stations* (* as of 12/2/14) across the state of Arizona have committed to simulcast an ASU-student produced special report on January 13, 2015.
-The airtime will be 6:30 p.m. on most stations (a Spanish version will run at 5:30 p.m.)
+All 33 television stations and 93 radio stations* (* as of 1/13/15) across the state of Arizona have committed to simulcast an ASU-student produced special report on January 13, 2015.
+The airtime began at 6:30 p.m. on most stations (a Spanish version will run at 5:30 p.m.).

-The 30-minute commercial free statewide simulcast, “Hooked: Heroin’s Hold on Arizona”, is an investigative report …
+The 30-minute commercial free statewide simulcast, “Hooked: Heroin’s Hold on Arizona”, is an investigative report produced by …

 25th Annual Broadcasters Hall Of Fame Luncheon